-3 Vieing with that heavenly choir, Who chant thy praise above; We on eagles' wings aspire, The wings of faith and love; These they sing with clove components.

-Thee, they sing, with glory crown'd; We extol the slaughter'd Lamb: Lower if our voices sound, Our subject is the same.
+3 Vieing with that heavenly choir, Who chant thy praise above; We on eagles' wings aspire, The wings of faith and love; Thee, they sing, with glory crown'd; We extol the slaughter'd Lamb: Lower if our voices sound, Our subject is the same.

-4 Father, God, thy love we praise, Which gave thy Son to die; Jesus, full of truth and grace, Alike we glorify; Spirit, Comforter divine,

-Praise by all to thee be given, Till we in full chorus join,

-And earth is turn'd to heaven.
+4 Father, God, thy love we praise, Which gave thy Son to die; Jesus, full of truth and grace, Alike we glorify; Spirit, Comforter divine, Praise by all to thee be given, Till we in full chorus join, Aud earth is turn'd to heaven.